DmitryFedoroff/java/geekbrains/java-exceptions/AdvancedExceptionsHandling/README.md

-`AdvancedExceptionsHandling/src/Registration.java`           | Class checks validity of login and password `AdvancedExceptionsHandling/src/WrongLoginException.java`    | Custom exception class for login `AdvancedExceptionsHandling/src/WrongPasswordException.java` | Custom exception class for password `AdvancedExceptionsHandling/.gitignore`                      | Specify which files or parts of project should be ignored by Git
+`AdvancedExceptionsHandling/src/Registration.java`           | Class checks validity of login and password `AdvancedExceptionsHandling/src/WrongLoginException.java`    | Custom exception class for login `AdvancedExceptionsHandling/src/WrongPasswordException.java` | Custom exception class for password `AdvancedExceptionsHandling/.gitignore`                      | File specifies which files or parts of project should be ignored by Git
-`AdvancedExceptionsHandling/README.md`                       | Task, description of project structure and solution
+`AdvancedExceptionsHandling/README.md`                       | File contains task, description of project structure and solution

 ## 🟦 Solution